 KEY UV PROTECTION BOOSTERS

-The theory of antioxidants in sunscreens has become increasingly popular over the last few years and for good reason.
-Certain antioxidants can help boost the skin’s natural defense system against UV rays, so instead of just taking supplements to heal damage, you can actually prevent it from ever happening.
+Formulating sunscreens with antioxidants has become increasingly popular over the last few years – and for good reason.
+Certain antioxidants can help boost the skin’s natural defence system against UV radiation.
+Meaning that, instead of having to heal damage, you can actually prevent it from ever happening.

 VITAMIN C